Skip to content

 BrandDetail

-Primary multiroom stackA paired set that needs PTP sync — EEE disabled at the switch port to keep the clock stable — plus a vendor API exposed on a fixed port.
+Primary multiroom stackA paired set that needs tight clock sync — handled at the switch — plus a vendor API.
 Does multiroom and Apple AirPlay across rooms.

 Second multiroom brandConfigured with STP priority + IGMP Querier so multicast discovery survives the VLAN-segmented network.